JoePaxton/InquiryReport4/README.md

 # Problem
 We want to use the [Echo Nest Artist API] in order to visualize different attributes of an artist compared to similiar artists.
-Also, we would like to see if there is a way of plotting a timeline for the *hotttesss* artist.
+Also, we would like to see if there is a way of plotting a timeline for the *hotttesss* artist of all time for each decade.

 # Questions
 1. How do the similar artists related to the input artist differ